RedisBloom/RedisBloom/README.md

 ## Building and Loading RedisBloom

-To build RedisBloom, ensure you have the proper submodules, and afterwards run `make` in the project's directory.
+To build RedisBloom, ensure you have the proper git submodules, and afterwards run `make` in the project's directory.

 ```
 git submodule update --init --recursive